 Coronavirus: Grocery delivery firm pitches help to Government

-Dublin online service Buymie says its technology could help stem spread of Covid-19
+Buymie says its tech could help stem spread of Covid-19 as Deliveroo goes contactless

 Buymie collects orders for customers shopping from Tesco and Lidl in the greater Dublin area, which includes Kildare and Wicklow, in an hour for a higher fee.